 They also get to rock out to the boombox if they so desire.
 The DJ takes requests at no extra charge.

-I have experienced many of the typical ferret diseases and illness and partner with my vet for appropriate treatment.
+I have experienced many of the typical genetic ferret diseases and illness and partner with my vet for appropriate treatment.
 I understand and recognize the subtle changes in health and behavior such as depression or weight loss, both of which can usually be managed with supportive care and extra TLC.
-I am intimately familiar with the more serious illnesses such as adrenal disease, cardiomyapathy and insulinoma.
+I am intimately familiar with the more serious illnesses such as adrenal disease, cardiomyopathy and insulinoma.
 Sometimes a stressed ferret may begin to show symptoms of a disease that was previously latent.
 If the symptoms are obvious upon meeting your ferret, we can discuss how to proceed if it is not life threatening.
-If the symptoms appear during the ferrets stay, I will attempt to stabilize the condition if appropriate, otherwise he will be taken to emergency if it becomes necessary.
-Again, this procedure is tailored to meet each ferret owner's preferences.
+If the symptoms appear during the ferrets stay, I will attempt to stabilize the condition if appropriate, otherwise he will be taken to emergency if it becomes necessary and work with you on how to proceed with your ferrets care.

 I am experienced at administering a wide range of oral or injectable medications if your ferret has a condition that requires daily treatment.